 Conservatory Concert Office

-The Conservatory Concert Office produces more than 200 concerts per year, including all student recitals, faculty recitals, ensemble concerts and guest artist presentations.
+The Conservatory Concert Office produces more than 150 concerts per year, including all student recitals, faculty recitals, ensemble concerts, and guest artist presentations.
 The office is responsible for all aspects of concert production, including the booking of halls, arranging of recordings, and coordinating guest artists.
-In addition, the Concert Office oversees other aspects of the conservatory, instrument rentals, equipment requests, student lockers and many other administrative duties pertinent to the conservatory.
+In addition, the Concert Office oversees many of the Conservatory's other functions as well including rehearsal space, instrument rentals, equipment requests, student locker assignments, and many other administrative duties pertinent to the Conservatory.

-Studio 312 serves as both a performance venue and a recording facility for voice, chamber and jazz ensembles.
+Studio 312 serves as both a performance venue and a recording facility for vocal, chamber, and jazz ensembles as well as student degree recitals.
+The hall is equipped with state-of-the-art recording equipment and professional-quality audio and video recordings are routinely made there.